ShinigamiBoss/vscode-amx-netlinx/README.md

 * `extension.netlinx_openincludefolder`: Opens the global Netlinx includes folder in the current workspace (if configured in settings)
 * `extension.netlinx_openlibraryfolder`: Opens the global Netlinx libraries folder in the current workspace (if configured in settings)
 * `extension.netlinx_openmodulefolder`: Opens the global Netlinx modules folder in the current workspace (if configured in settings)
+* `extension.netlinx_createconfigfile`: Copy the default config file to the current workspace

 ## Extension Settings